paulross/pprune-calc/AN-24_Nizhneangarsk/ReadMe.md

 * The differential of the aircraft's position when overflying landmarks.
 * Directly from the aircraft's rate of passage over the runway slabs.

 Here is the ground speed by the two techniques.
-The right hand graph shows the comparison where the two measurements overlap:
+The right hand graph shows the comparison where the two measurements
+overlap:

 <center>
 <img src="plots/images/speed.png" width="600" />&nbsp;
 </center>

-The errors are:
+The errors are here.
+Difference is positive when the 'slab' computed value is greater than the 'tile' computed value:

 <center>
 <img src="plots/images/speed_cmp.png" width="600" />&nbsp;